nasirayyub/mixerp/README.md

 * fiz.buzz.com
 * fuzz.faux.com

 by just pointing the DNS entries to your IIS Server.
 Frapid will automatically understand these domains and will create separate resources for each tenant, totally isolated from each other.
-By the way, Frapid also supports cookieless domains if you want to create a mirror CDN.
+By the way, Frapid also supports cookieless domains if you want to dedicate a domain name to serve static contents.

 Enough about Frapid now, go and look for yourself.